-All this will be done with the intent of empowering, encouraging, and inspiring students – particularly those from underserved public high schools – to pursue STEM-related activities/education post-graduation.
+All this is done with the intent of empowering, encouraging, and inspiring students — particularly those from underserved public high schools — to pursue STEM-related activities/education post-graduation.
 We hope that this will complement STEM teachers’ efforts to further student participation and enhance their education.

 To this end, we need participants from all sides, whether they are UW students/faculty, or high school STEM teachers.
 If this cause of expanding STEM access to our high school students matters to you, and you are willing to participate in this initiative in any degree, please have a look at the Get Involved page!
 If you are uncertain, but are interested in knowing more about us, please contact us anyway and we will answer your questions to the best of our ability, even if it is over a call!

-STEM Pals is an independent initiative that is not endorsed by, nor officially affiliated with any existing organization (including the University of Washington, Seattle) that is not indicated explicitly in the About Us page.
+STEM Pals is a grassroots initiative that is not endorsed by, nor officially affiliated with any existing organization (including the University of Washington, Seattle) that is not indicated explicitly in the About Us page.